 This hospital is part of Vancouver Coastal Health, an organization that has traumatized me before, both when I have been a patient and when I was an employee (I’m a nurse) being bullied.
 While they proudly claim to have processes in place for dealing with complains, I know from experience that what they actually do is brush things under the rug rather than acknowledging and dealing with them.
 They steadfastly refused to admit that the workplace bullying I experienced actually happened.
 Their modus operandi seems to be making the whole ordeal as stressful as possible for the person making the complaint.
 So I emailed their Patient Care Quality Office to express my concerns, but I asked them not to contact me to follow up, and instead pass on to the ER manager that some anti-stigma training is called for.
 I also sent in a complaint about the paramedics who transported me to hospital for telling me one thing and telling the triage nurse something entirely different.
 I’m also going to call out Vancouver Coastal Health on Twitter.

 Unsurprisingly, this has set me back in terms of my depression.
 I’m prone to developing psychomotor retardation (a depressive symptom involving slowing of movement and thoughts) in response to overwhelming stressors.
 Combine that with ongoing dizziness and moving around is quite the challenge.

 This kind of thing is not okay.
-There is more than enough stigma to go around without health care providers hopping on board.
+There is more than enough stigma to go around without health care providers hopping on board so that patients are facing stigma in the ER and elsewhere.
 Just because someone has a mental illness does not mean that it’s always to primary issue or that their physical concerns are trivial.

 Visit the Mental Health @ Home Store to find my books Making Sense of Psychiatric Diagnosis and Psych Meds Made Simple, a mini-ebook collection focused on therapy, and plenty of free downloadable resources.